 When Microsoft launched Windows 10 with lots of features in 2015, people could hardly resist upgrading their versions from 8.1.
 But many Epson printer users complain that they were not able to connect with printers.
 Their printers work perfectly on Windows 8.1.
 But after updating to Windows 10, the computers cannot communicate with the Epson printers and the Print Spooler is not starting.
-Print Spooler is the inbuilt Windows program which delivers commands of print, scan and copies to the printer.
+Print Spooler is the inbuilt Windows program that delivers commands of print, scan, and copies to the printer.
 When the Print Spooler not being able to open, then none of the commands can be executed.

 Related Blog:- Problem with Epson printer setup for windows?
 How to fix

 If the registry key of the computer has been corrupted, then you need to fix the issue as soon as possible to print from your Epson printers.

-Many times, a third party firewall or antivirus (most of the cases it is Kaspersky); disables the functionality of Print Spool.
-So you need to uninstall it to get a hassle free printing experience from your Epson printer.
+Many times, a third-party firewall or antivirus (most of the cases it is Kaspersky); disables the functionality of Print Spool.
+So you need to uninstall it to get a hassle-free printing experience from your Epson printer.
 To uninstall an antivirus go to Control Panel>Add/Remove Programs and then uninstall all of the third party system protection.